Murder of April Jones: Murder inquiry

 Mark Bridger, a 46-year-old local man, was arrested on the afternoon of 2 October 2012, less than 24 hours after April went missing.
 He became a suspect in the case because he matched a description of the man and the vehicle, a left-hand drive Land Rover Discovery which an eyewitness had seen April entering following a conversation with the driver.

-On 5 October 2012, police officially designated the case a murder enquiry even though a body had not been found; this was the first indication that the police now had reason to believe that April was dead.
-Sky News presenter Kay Burley was accused of insensitivity after breaking the news that the case was now a murder investigation live on air to volunteers who had been searching for her.
+On 5 October 2012, police officially designated the case a murder inquiry even though a body had not been found; this was the first indication that the police now had reason to believe that April was dead.
+Sky News presenter Kay Burley was accused, by social media users, of insensitivity after breaking the news that the case was now a murder investigation live on air to volunteers who had been searching for her.

 On 6 October, Bridger was charged with abduction, murder, and attempting to pervert the course of justice.
 He appeared before magistrates at Aberystwyth on 8 October, where he was additionally charged with the unlawful concealment and disposal of a body.
-He was remanded into custody and held at HMP Manchester pending an appearance at Caernarfon Crown Court, which occurred on 10 October via videolink.
+He was remanded into custody and held at HMP Manchester pending an appearance at Caernarfon Crown Court, which occurred on 10 October via video-link.

 On 14 January 2013, at Mold Crown Court, Bridger pleaded not guilty to murder, but accepted that he was "probably responsible" for April's death.
 The trial was to begin on 25 February at Mold Crown Court, but it was adjourned until 29 April at the request of Bridger's defence team in order to make further enquiries.

 Perpetrator

 Mark Leonard Bridger was born at the War Memorial Hospital in Carshalton, Surrey, on 6 November 1965, the second of three children born to policeman Graham Bridger and his wife Pamela.
 He has an older sister and younger brother.
 He grew up in a semi-detached house in Wallington, Surrey.
 He attended John Ruskin High School in Croydon, leaving with seven CSEs.

 Bridger had a string of convictions for minor offences stretching back to the mid-1980s.
 When he was 19 he was convicted of firearms offences and theft.
-He moved to Wales in the 1980s, and there he was convicted of criminal damage, affray, and driving without insurance in 1991.
+He moved to Wales in the 1980s, and there he was convicted in 1991 of criminal damage, affray, and driving without insurance.
 The next year, he was convicted again, for driving while disqualified and without insurance.
 In 2004 he was convicted of battery and threatening behaviour; in 2007 he received his fifth conviction, this time for assault.

 Bridger's work history was varied; he had been an abattoir worker, hotel porter, fireman, lifeguard, mechanic, and welder.
 He fathered six children by four women, and was married once, to the mother of two of his children, from 1990 until the marriage ended in divorce several years later.